-Like many cat breeds, Maine Coons come in a vast array of striking colors and patterns.
-If a black Maine Coon has ever crossed your path, you may even have considered this a good luck charm.
-But is there such a thing as a totally black Main Coon?
+Like many cat breeds, Maine Coons come in a vast array of colors and patterns.
+If a black Maine Coon has ever crossed your path, you may even have considered this good luck.
+Is there such a thing as a totally black Main Coon?

-Maine Coon cats can be all black, a color that is officially referred to as solid black.
-However, what many people assume is a black Maine Coon is often actually a black smoke.
-This guide explains how you can tell these two coats apart and why people are so intrigued by black Maine Coons.
+Maine Coon cats can be completely black, a color officially called solid black.
+However, the cat many people believe is a black Maine Coon is often a black smoke.
+Discover how you can tell these two coats apart and why people are so intrigued by black Maine Coons.

 Black is one of five solid Maine Coon coat colors and a solid black Maine Coon has coal-black fur from root to tip.
-A black smoke Maine Coon has fur that’s black at the tips and white at the roots and a neck ruff and ear tufts that are often silver.
+The black smoke Maine Coon has paler roots and its neck ruff and ear tufts are often silver.

-The face of a black Maine Coon appears expressionless because of its total lack of markings.
-Though a back Maine Coon may look cool and aloof, it is just as goofy and friendly as any other color of Maine Coon.
+The face of a black Maine Coon appears cool and expressionless because of its total lack of markings.
+Though a back Maine Coon may appear aloof, it is just as goofy and friendly as any other color of Maine Coon.
 That single-colored face is just hard to read.